InfinitumForm/serbian-transliteration/readme.txt

 * Compatible with Multilanguage Plugins
 * Compatible with any WordPress template
+* Compatible with SEO plugins
 * Possibility of partial transliteration
 * Scalable and customizable
 * It does not affect on the HTML, CSS or JS codes
 * Multilingual support
 * Transcription mode selection
+* Diacritical support (currently for the Serbian language)
 * Support [PHP version 7.4.8](https://plugintests.com/plugins/wporg/serbian-transliteration/latest)
 * Page speed impact: [insignificant](https://plugintests.com/plugins/wporg/serbian-transliteration/latest)